seshutir/risk-atlas-nexus/docs/index.md

 - 🚨 Use the python library methods to detect potential risks in your usecase
 - 📤 Download an exported graph populated with data instances
 - ✨ Example use-case of auto-assistance in compliance questionnaires using CoT examples and Risk Atlas Nexus
+- 🔧 Tooling to convert the LinkML schema and instance data into a Cypher representation to populate a graph database

 ## Architecture
 ![Architecture](assets/architecture.png)

-### Coming soon
-- Tooling to convert the LinkML schema and instance data into a Cypher representation to populate a graph database

 ## Links
 - **AI Risk Ontology**